DATA-606-2023-FALL-TUESDAY/Sriram_Sanjeev/docs/proposal.md

 ## What is it about?

 The Trending section of YouTube is designed to highlight videos and clips that a variety of people might find intriguing.
 Videos on YouTube that have the potential to go viral and gather a lot of viewers are called trending videos.
-This feature is accessible in many nations worldwide and is updated every 15 minutes.
+This feature is accessible in many nations worldwide and is updated every day.

 ## Why does it matter?